Student Orientation Materials

 Designed to prepare students for conversations with local residents, workshops can be facilitated at the Learning Exchange or at partner community organizations.
 For more information or to schedule a session, contact our Student Learning Coordinator.

-Resource guides for community-based experiential learning (CBEL) projects
+Resource guides for community-engaged learning projects

 Special thanks to the UBC Equity Enhancement Fund for generously supporting the development of these materials.